The hot-electron closure of the moment-based gyrokinetic plasma model: Verification of the HEL-GM closure

-The goal of the present section is threefold.
-First, we evaluate growth rates of the instabilities present in the two-dimensional Z-pinch geometry with the \gyacomo code, varying the temperature ratio and the number of evolved GMs, showing proper convergence to the HEL-GM limit.
-Second, we compare \gyacomo results with the linear results of \cite{Ivanov2020ZonallyTurbulence} and \cite{Ivanov2022DimitsTurbulence} to validate that the same closed set of equations is obtained when considering $\tau\ll1$.
-Third, we benchmark three-dimensional simulation with Ivanov's results.
-In addition, we assess the impact of the Dougherty collision operator on the linear growth rates.
+\modifi{The goal of this section is to demonstrate that a GK code, such as \gyacomo, can recover Ivanov's reduced fluid model when considering the appropriate parameter regime.
+We highlight this point through three main verification steps.} First, we evaluate the growth rates of the instabilities present in the two-dimensional Z-pinch geometry with the \gyacomo code, varying the temperature ratio and the number of evolved GMs to show proper convergence to the HEL-GM limit. \modifi{Second, we compare \gyacomo results with the linear results of \cite{Ivanov2020ZonallyTurbulence} and \cite{Ivanov2022DimitsTurbulence} to verify that the same closed set of equations is obtained when considering $\tau\ll1$.
+Third, we benchmark our three dimensional simulations against the results of \cite{Ivanov2022DimitsTurbulence}.} In addition, we assess the impact of the Dougherty collision operator on the linear growth rates.

 We start by focusing on the linear predictions.
 The HEL-GM system exhibits several instabilities in the Z-pinch geometry, including the slab ITG (sITG) and curvature-driven ITG (cITG) modes \citep{rudakov1961slabITG,Pogutse1968curv_ITG}.
 On the other hand, the entropy mode \citep{Ricci2006,Kobayashi2015a,Hoffmann2023GyrokineticOperators} is not present due to the adiabatic electron assumption.
-The cITG mode arises from the presence of curvature or perpendicular gradient of the local magnetic field, developing primarily in the poloidal direction, with a negligible parallel dependence.
-When $k_\parallel \neq 0$ is assumed, the sITG modes emerge due to the coupling between the density, parallel velocity, and temperature fluctuations, propagating predominantly in the parallel direction.
+The cITG mode arises from the presence of curvature or a perpendicular gradient of the local magnetic field, developing primarily in the poloidal direction with negligible parallel dependence.
+When $k_\parallel \neq 0$, sITG modes emerge due to the coupling between density, parallel velocity, and temperature fluctuations, propagating predominantly in the parallel direction.